Korea, Republic of

 Special Tax for Rural Development

-When a corporate taxpayer claims certain tax credits or exemptions under the Special Tax Treatment Control Law (STTCL), a 20% agriculture and fishery surtax is levied on the reduced CIT liability.
-The application period has been extended for ten years to 30 June 2034.
+When a corporate taxpayer claims certain tax credits or exemptions from its CIT liability under the Special Tax Treatment Control Law (STTCL), a 20% special tax for rural development (STRD) is levied on the amount of the reduction in, or exemption from, CIT liability, unless an STRD exemption applies.
+The application period for the STRD has been extended by ten years, until 30 June 2034.

 Minimum tax

-Corporate taxpayers (except SMEs) are liable for the minimum tax, which is defined as the greater of 10% (if the tax base is KRW 10 billion or less, 12% on the tax base exceeding KRW 10 billion but not more than KRW 100 billion, 17% on the tax base exceeding KRW 100 billion) of the taxable income before certain tax deductions and credits pursuant to the STTCL or the actual CIT liability after certain deductions and credits under the STTCL.
+Corporate taxpayers (other than SMEs) are subject to the minimum tax, which is the greater of: (i) the amount calculated by applying 10% on the tax base of KRW 10 billion or less, 12% on the portion exceeding KRW 10 billion but not more than KRW 100 billion, and 17% on the portion exceeding KRW 100 billion, determined before certain tax deductions and credits pursuant to the STTCL, or (ii) the actual CIT liability after certain deductions and credits under the STTCL.

 New rules for global minimum tax

-Korea has adopted safe harbor rules which are generally aligned with the guidance recommend by the OECD.
-Under the CbCR safe harbour rules, a domestic filing constituent entity may elect to treat the top-up tax of a relevant jurisdiction as zero (0) if it passes one of the prescribed CbCR safe harbour tests, during a transitional period covering fiscal years beginning before December 31, 2026 and ending before June 30, 2028.
-Effective 1 January 2025, the amended domestic tax law also introduced a new provision for transitional UTPR safe harbor rules.
-The UTPR safe harbor rules allows the jurisdiction which the ultimate parent entity is located in, at the discretion of the filing constituent entity, to reduce the UTPR top-up tax to zero (0) if the statutory corporate tax rate of that jurisdiction is at least 20%, during a transition period covering fiscal years that begins before December 31, 2025 and ends before December 30, 2026.
+Korea has adopted safe harbour rules that are consistent with OECD guidance.
+Under the transitional country-by-country reporting (CbCR) safe harbour rules, at the election of the filing CE, the top-up tax in a relevant jurisdiction may be deemed as zero if one of the prescribed CbCR safe harbour tests is satisfied during the transition period.
+The transition period covers all fiscal years beginning before 31 December 2027 and ending before 30 June 2029, reflecting a one-year extension from the previous transition period under an amendment to the Presidential Decree of the LCITA in February 2026.
+In addition, effective 1 January 2025, a transitional UTPR safe harbour rule allows the UTPR top-up tax in the jurisdiction in which the ultimate parent entity is located, at the election of the filing CE, to be deemed to be zero if the statutory corporate tax rate of that jurisdiction is at least 20% during the UTPR transition period, which covers fiscal years beginning before 31 December 2025 and ending before 30 December 2026.

 Local income tax